Sebastianhju/Runeterra-5e/2.0/Rares.md

 - 4500 Gold
 - Wondrous
+-
+**Charges**: This item has 4 charges and regains all charges when you finish a long rest.

-**Haunt**: Once a turn when you affect an enemy with a negative, non-damaging spell, you can use your reaction to summon a spectral version of yourself that haunts the target.
-Choose one ability, whenever the target make an attack roll, saving throw or ability check using that ability, they have disadvantage on the roll.
+**Haunt**: Once a turn when you affect an enemy with a negative, non-damaging spell, you can spend two charges summon a spectral version of yourself that haunts the target.
+Choose one ability, whenever the target make an attack roll, saving throw or ability check using that ability, they gain a bane on the roll.
 At the end of its turn, the target can attempt a wisdom saving throw against your spell save to get rid of the haunt.
-Once this action is used, it cannot be used again until 30 seconds have passed.

 **Haste**: The cooldown of your runes and items are reduced by 6 seconds.

-_You get +2 to you spell attack and spell save dc_
+_You get +1 to you spell attack and spell save dc_

 ---